Information session will be in March 2015.

 Note: letters of recommendation are NOT included in this stage of application.

+- Churchill application draft (you can print to a pdf).
 Information and forms may also be downloaded from the foundation website.

 The Churchill Foundation Scholarship Screening Committee, comprised of former Churchill Scholars who are expert in various disciplines, evaluates the applications and endorses those considered most qualified for a Scholarship.